-- 1 Press .
+- 1 Press STOP.

 - 2 Select an option:

-- To resume your activity, select Resume.
+- · To resume your activity, select Resume.

 - To save the activity and return to watch mode, select Save > Done.

 - To suspend your activity and resume it at a later time, select Resume Later.

 - To mark a lap, select Lap.

 - To navigate back to the starting point of your activity along the path you traveled, select Back to Start > TracBack.

-NOTE: This feature is available only for activities that use GPS
+NOTE: This feature is available only for activities that use GPS.

-- To navigate back to the starting point of your activity by the most direct path, select Back to Start > Straight Line. - NOTE: This feature is available only for activities that use GPS. - To measure the difference between your heart rate at the end of the activity and your heart rate two minutes later, select Recovery HR, and wait while the timer counts down. - To discard the activity and return to watch mode, select Discard > Yes.
+- To navigate back to the starting point of your activity by the most direct path, select Back to Start > Route. - NOTE: This feature is available only for activities that use GPS. - To discard the activity and return to watch mode, select Discard > Yes.